episode6/deployable/README.md

 }
 ```

-In each deployable sub-module apply the plugin to `build.gradle`
+In each deployable sub-module apply one of the plugins to `build.gradle`
 ```groovy
 // to deploy a JAR
 apply plugin: 'com.episode6.hackit.deployable.jar'